vshashi01/amrust_3mf/README.md

 # amrust_3mf

-A high-performance Rust library for reading and writing 3MF (3D Manufacturing Format) packages with both eager and lazy loading support.
+Library for reading and writing 3MF (3D Manufacturing Format) packages with both eager and lazy loading support.

 This crate provides a compact core model representation and I/O helpers for reading/writing 3MF packages with multiple loading strategies optimized for different use cases.